FinBen: A Holistic Financial Benchmark for Large Language Models: FinBen

-\textbf{Trading.} Strategic decision-making in Trading~\cite{punt2017strategic}, categorized under Spectrum III, is the pinnacle task for financial LLMs, emphasizing their use of General Intelligence (g).
-This task evaluates the model's proficiency in synthesizing diverse information to formulate and implement trading strategies, a challenge even for experts, representing the highest level of cognitive capability in financial analysis.
-The SOTA financial LLM agent \textbf{\textit{FinMem}}~\cite{yu2023finmem} are used to evaluate LLMs on sophisticated stock decisions, based on the FinTrade dataset we curated of seven major stocks, simulating real-world trading through historical prices, news, and sentiment analysis.
-Performance is measured by Cumulative Return (CR)~\cite{ariel1987monthly}, Sharpe Ratio (SR)~\cite{sharpe1998sharpe}, Daily (DV) and Annualized volatility (AV)~\cite{zhou2023forecasting}, and Maximum Drawdown (MD)~\cite{magdon2004maximum}, offering a comprehensive assessment of profitability, risk management, and decision-making prowess.
+\textbf{Decision-making.} Strategic decision-making~\citep{punt2017strategic} evaluates the model's proficiency in synthesizing diverse information to formulate and implement trading strategies, a challenge even for experts.
+We innovatively introduce the SOTA financial LLM agent FinMem~\citep{yu2023finmem} to evaluate LLMs on the \textbf{\textit{stock trading}} task.
+We construct the novel FinTrade dataset, containing 10 stocks, simulating real-world trading through historical prices, news, and sentiment analysis.
+Performance is measured by Cumulative Return (CR)~\citep{ariel1987monthly}, Sharpe Ratio (SR)~\citep{sharpe1998sharpe}, Daily (DV) and Annualized volatility (AV)~\citep{zhou2023forecasting}, and Maximum Drawdown (MD)~\citep{magdon2004maximum}, offering a comprehensive assessment of profitability, risk management, and decision-making prowess.